If you own a home or rent an apartment, you may be able to relate to having a neighbor that is anything but neighborly.

 What, moving?!
 Rejoice, rejoice!

 The next day, their driveway was clear and the only thing awry was the front window that was left ajar.
-Likely, this was done on purpose because it was supposed to rain that week.

 At that point, I realized they had not left on good terms.
 They were evicted.